Creating Recipes

 7. Once you are done adding brews, you can click the Create recipe button.

-1. A draft recipe needs at least one brew.
+💡 A draft recipe needs at least one brew, an active recipe needs a Reference brew.

 Congratulations!
 You are now ready to create Recipes.

-Thank you for being a Cropster customer!
-If you have feedback, questions, or concerns, please feel free to reach out by submitting a support ticket directly from support.cropster.com.
+Your opinion matters.
+If you have further questions, feedback, or concerns, please feel free to reach out by submitting a support ticket directly from support.cropster.com